-Not only am I saying goodbye to you, but also to a lifetime of full-time ministry parish ministry - administration, looking after the property, the level of responsibility and sometimes the worry that is involved in running a parish - I will be glad to shed.

-But life as a parish priest is life at the heart of a community, many an occasion, to Our Lady and this I shall miss terribly.
+Not only am I saying goodbye to you, but also to a lifetime of full-time ministry parish ministry - administration, looking after the property, the level of responsibility and sometimes the worry that is involved in running a parish life at the heart of a community, many an occasion, to Our Lady and this I shall miss terribly.
 I am & St. Joseph's.